kingcaliente/Employee-Tracker/README.md

 SO THAT I can organize and plan my business

+Requirements

+Node.js | Inquirer | MySQL

+Once Installed:

+    Clone the Repository on to your machine.
+    Open the terminal and ensure you are in the right file path.
+    Run the command npm install to download the packages.
+    Then run the command node index.js to run the software.
+    The command prompt will begin on your terminal

 ### Acceptance Criteria

 GIVEN a command-line application that accepts user input